67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Africa.

-The confident answer is Europe.
-Africa has 54 UN-recognised countries.
-Europe has around 44, depending on which Caucasus states you count.
+Europe feels like the obvious pick.
+It isn’t.
+Africa has 54 UN-recognised countries, against Europe’s roughly 44, depending on which Caucasus states you count.
 South Sudan, the newest African country, declared independence in 2011.

 52. The Great Barrier Reef sits off the coast of which Australian state?
 (Medium)